 What to Look for When Buying Running Shoes

 Running shoe technology has come a long way since Converse’s Chuck Taylor All-Stars were used by Olympic athletes, professional basketball players and army soldiers looking for added ankle support and protection.
 The company has since been taken over by Nike while the array of athletic running footwear online looks downright space aged compared to the now relegated to fashion statement-only Chucks.
 Choosing running footwear these days can be harder than picking a flavor of ice cream at Baskin-Robbins, so we have compiled this list of things to look for when shopping.
+Consider online discounts such as this Puma coupon code when making a buying decision.

 Running shoes vary in quality and price across the board.
 Discount stores offer shoes that cost less than a Happy Meal, while on the other hand you can pay more than the price of a five-star hotel room for a rare, hard-to-get pair of kicks.
 However, there is a middle ground and you should try and buy within that middle ground or above.
 Sacrificing quality for a lower price will cost you more in the long run — both from your pocket book and your body.